Nuelid/alx-system_engineering-devops/0x02-shell_redirections/README.md

-list all the files with .gif
+hidden files should be listed